bisnad/MotionAnalysis/MocapClassifier_Interactive/README.md

 python mocap_classifier.py
 ```

-During startup, the tool loads both the model weights from a previous training run and the mean and standard deviation values that were calculated prior to training to normalise the motion capture data from files that are stored in the results directory of the MotionClassifer.
-By default, the tool loads these files from an example training run whose results are stored in the following folder relativ to the tool's own directory: ../../AIToolbox/Data/Models/MotionAnalysis/MocapClassifier/results_Stococs_Solos_MovementQualities_IMU.
+During startup, the tool loads both the model weights from a previous training run and the mean and standard deviation values that were calculated prior to training to normalise the motion capture data from the local data/results folder.
 This training run used as motion capture data recordings of sensor data (acceleration and gyroscope) from a mobile phone.
-The model was trained on this data to recognise three different motion types.
+The model was trained on this data to recognise three different movement qualities.
 To load a different training run, the following source code has to be modified in the file `mocap_classifier.py.`

 ```
-data_path = "../../AIToolbox/Data/Models/MotionAnalysis/MocapClassifier/results_Stococs_Solos_MovementQualities_IMU"
+data_norm_path = "data/results/data/"
 data_sensor_ids = ["/accelerometer", "/gyroscope"]
 data_sensor_dims = [3, 3]
 data_window_length = 60